-To investigate whether the liquidity five-factor model is productive than the CAPM model, Fama-French three-factor model and Carhart four-factor model, we study the improvement in the number of insignificant intercepts and the percentage increase in the adjusted R^2 of the models.
+To investigate whether the liquidity five-factor model is productive than the CAPM model, Fama-French three-factor model and Carhart four-factor model, we study the improvement in the number of insignificant intercept sand the percentage increase in the adjusted R^2 of the model.
 If one model is clearly outperformed, we expect to see an increase in the number of insignificant intercepts and the improvement of adjusted R^2 .

-Although the GRS test in table 4.6 reveals that the intercepts are jointly significantly different from zero, we found that the number of insignificant intercepts is greater for the liquidity five-factor model than for the CAPM model.
-For example, investigating table 4.5, the number of insignificant intercepts increases from 6 (CAPM) to 7 (Amihud and FGK).
-Table 4.1 - 4.4 showed that an average adjusted R^2 also increased from 54% (CAPM model) to 71.9% (Amihud five-factor model).
+Although the GRS test in table 4.7 reveals that the intercepts are jointly significantly different from zero, we found that the number of insignificant intercepts is greater for the liquidity five-factor model than for the CAPM model.
+For example, investigating table 4.6, the number of insignificant intercepts increases from 6 (CAPM) to 7 (Amihud and FGK).
+Table 4.1, 4.2, 4.3, 4.4 and 4.5 showed that an average adjusted R2 also increased from 54% (CAPM model) to 71.9% (Amihud five-factor model) and 77% (FGK five-factor model).